GreatDt1/Flaskdt_App/README.md

     </table>
 ```

 It would be amazing to know all your experiences with flask-dt.
-Projects accomplished, ideas regarding the package, improvement suggesstions, basically anything and everything.
+Projects accomplished, ideas regarding the package, improvement suggestions, basically anything and everything.

 Enjoy!